DigitalDataServices/GeocortexMenuComponents/README.md

 **Configure Viewers for both Viewer and Site Specific Installations**

-4. Copy the [`MenuComponents.js`](https://raw.githubusercontent.com/DigitalDataServices/GeocortexMenuComponents/master/MenuComponents.js) file into the `CustomScripts` directory
+1. Copy the [`MenuComponents.js`](https://raw.githubusercontent.com/DigitalDataServices/GeocortexMenuComponents/master/MenuComponents.js) file into the `CustomScripts` directory.
-5. Next locate the `Desktop`, `Tablet`, and `Handheld` configuration files, typically located at `...\Resources\Config\Default\` directory.
+2. Next locate the `Desktop`, `Tablet`, and `Handheld` configuration files, typically located at `...\Resources\Config\Default\` directory.
-6. Repeat the following steps for all three configuration files (`Desktop`, `Tablet`, and `Handheld`):
+3. Repeat the following steps for all three configuration files (`Desktop`, `Tablet`, and `Handheld`):
 	1. Make a backup of the configuration file!
-	2. Open the configuration file in a file editor of your choice, such as Notepad++
+	2. Open the configuration file in a file editor of your choice, such as [Notepad++](https://notepad-plus-plus.org/).
-	3. Within the `libraries` section add the following code where the `uri` is the relative path to the `MenuComponents.js` file.
+	3. Within the `libraries` section add the following code where the `uri` is the relative path to the `MenuComponents.js` file using the appropriate code for your installation:

         ```
+		//Path if using a Geocortex HTML5 Viewer Installation
+		{
+		  "id": "MenuComponents",
+		    "uri": "Resources/Scripts/Custom Scripts/MenuComponents.js",
+		    "locales":[
+		    ]
+		}
+        ```

+        ```
+		//Path if using a Site Specific Installation
         {
           "id": "MenuComponents",
             "uri": "{ViewerConfigUri}../../Custom Scripts/MenuComponents.js",